g4eml/RP2040_Synth/README.md

 ## Description

 A Fractional N synthesiser controller based on the RP2040 processor.
 This currently supports 3 different type of synthesiser chip, the ADF4351, the Max2870 and the LMX2595.
+Support for CW ident and JT digital modes.